home-assistant/home-assistant.io/source/_dashboards/conditional.markdown

   type: string
 above:
   required: false
-  description: Entity state or ID to be above this value *
+  description: Entity state or ID to be above this value.*
   type: string
 below:
   required: false
-  description: Entity state or ID to be below this value *
+  description: Entity state or ID to be below this value.*
   type: string
 {% endconfiguration %}